harshitpaunikar1/Project-2/.github/project-buildup-history.md

 - Task summary: Came back after lunch and realized wrapped a repeated block in a helper function since it showed up three times.
 - Deliverable: Should've caught it earlier but better now than later.
+## 2021-04-14 - Day 9: Slides/README check

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to prepare a short slide-style summary or README with the strongest visuals so the final result looked a bit more complete.
+Most of the heavy lifting was already done, so this part was more about making the rough edges less obvious.
+I kept bouncing between the notebook, small observations, and quick plots until the direction felt usable.
+- Deliverable: Ended the day with stakeholder summary in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.